- NET Implementations

 .NET Framework

-The .NET Framework is a technology that supports building and running the next generation of applications and XML Web services.
-The .NET Framework is designed to fulfill the following objectives:
+XML Web services.
+The .NET Framework is designed to fulfill the

 The .NET Framework can be hosted by unmanaged components that load the common language runtime into their processes and initiate the execution of managed code, thereby creating a software environment that can exploit both managed and unmanaged features.
 The .NET Framework not only provides several runtime hosts, but also supports the development of third-party runtime hosts.